rodit-org/homepage-discernible-io/README.md

 # homepage-discernible-io

-A modern, responsive static homepage for Discernible.io built with HTML, CSS, and JavaScript
+A modern, responsive static homepage for Discernible.io built with HTML, CSS, and JavaScript.

 ## 🚀 Features